DeltaVCode/cr-201d4/class-01/README.md

 ## Kickoff!

-This is the welcome and introduction to Code Fellows.
-Students will meet the campus manager and learn about campus operations and policies.
+This is the welcome and introduction to DeltaV Code.
+Aaron Horn will introduce students to our program's expectations and students will take a building tour with Donna.
+Donna will share our building history, operations, and policies.

 [-top-](#top)